dazhwu/pydynpd/README.md

 Arellano-Bond test for AR(1) in first differences: z = -1.29 Pr > z =0.198
 Arellano-Bond test for AR(2) in first differences: z = -0.31 Pr > z =0.760
 ```
+## References
+<a id="1">[1]</a>
+Arellano, M., & Bond, S. (1991).
+Some tests of specification for panel data: Monte Carlo evidence and an application to employment equations.
+The review of economic studies, 58(2), 277-297.